AB-Twitty/Facebook-Automation/README.md

 var cookies = facebookLoginAutomation.Login(facebookAuth);
 ```

-### Performing User Actions
+### User Actions

-Once logged in, you can perform various actions such as sending friend requests, poking, or following users:
+The solution allows for bulk user actions, such as sending friend requests, poking users, and following users:

 ```csharp
 var userActionsService = new FacebookUserActionsService();